-MAWECLI – MArine and WEather events in the changing CLImate as potential external hazards to nuclear safety
+MAWECLI and MAWECLI2 – MArine and WEather events in the changing CLImate as potential external hazards to nuclear safety

-The project outcomes include improved estimates on coastal flooding risks, extreme air temperature, and worst-case flooding events caused by cyclones.
-We also produce estimates of the frequency and magnitude of high wind gusts, impacts of climate change on sea-effect snowfall, and joint effect of intense snowfall and high wind speeds, and make multi-hazard assessment for convective storms, meteotsunamis and lightning.
+The outcomes of MAWECLI project include improved estimates on coastal flooding risks, extreme air temperature, and worst-case flooding events caused by cyclones.
+We also produce estimates of the frequency and magnitude of high wind gusts and sea-effect snowfall systems, and joint effect of intense snowfall and high wind speeds, and make multi-hazard assessment for convective storms, meteotsunamis and lightning.

 Project information